Digital security concept with multiple padlock icons and abstract blue and yellow grid background.

 1. Assess

-Understand your current cyber resilience position with clarity and evidence
+Understand your current cyber resilience position against industry benchmarks

 SAFE: Assess reviews your organisation’s security posture across key resilience domains to establish a realistic baseline